Just for You

-If you picture yourself playing a positive role in the criminal justice system, Onondaga Community College’s two degrees in Criminal Justice can help you develop the skills you will need in this challenging environment.
+If you picture yourself playing a positive role in the criminal justice system, Onondaga Community College’s Criminal Justice A.S. degree can help you develop the skills you will need in this challenging environment.

-The associate in applied science (A.A.S.) degree prepares you to enter the criminal justice field after two years of study, while the associate in science (A.S.) degree lays the foundation for a four-year degree in a related field.
-If you are already employed in the criminal justice system, either Onondaga degree can sharpen your skills and advance your career.
-If you have a special interest in delinquency, Onondaga offers a 12-credit minor in this critical area.
+This degree lays the foundation for a four-year degree in a related field.
+If you are already employed in the criminal justice system, the degree can sharpen your skills and advance your career.
+If you have a special interest in issues related to juvenile justice, Onondaga offers a 12-credit minor in this critically important and relevant area.

 The CRJ A.S. program provides an overview of the entire criminal justice system, including the court system, criminal law, police-community relations, ethics, juvenile justice, probation, parole, law, evidence, and criminology.
 If you plan to continue your studies in a related field, the A.S. degree is designed for a seamless transition into a four-year college or university program.
 If your plans change and you decide to enter the workforce after finishing your A.S. degree in Criminal Justice, you will be prepared for a variety of challenging positions.

-We have highly experienced faculty which includes criminal justice experts from throughout Central New York, including professionals from the Syracuse Police Department, Onondaga County Sheriff ’s Department, DeWitt Police Department and the New York State Police.
-Prominent local attorneys, including a Federal and County prosecutor, teach criminal law courses.
+We have highly experienced faculty which includes criminal justice experts from throughout Central New York, including professionals from the Syracuse Police Department, Onondaga County Sheriff’s Department, DeWitt Police Department and the New York State Police.
+Prominent local attorneys teach criminal law courses.
 In addition, experts in the field of criminalistics, juvenile delinquency and the investigation of child abuse serve on our faculty.

 All students will be required to achieve placement at the ENG 103 and RDG 153 levels or concurrently be enrolled in ENG 099 and RGD 093 if placement is not as the college level to enroll in any CRJ course.